urbonegi/ethereum_workshop/workshop_tutorial.md

 ```

 ### Test code walk through

-todo
-* Constructor
+* Usage of `contract()` will ensure the Smart Contract is redeployed and tests
+run on clean state.
+* Some libraries and objects are available in tests code out of the box: `web3`,
+`artifacts`, `assert`.
-* Promises
+* Promises - all web3 functions calls are async.
-* Accessing variables values
+* Accessing variables values: usage of `call()`
-* Assert

 ### Add more tests
-From the repo - todo
+From the repo - you can find them [here](conference/test/EventTickets.js).

 ## 4. Setting up DApp UI
-In this section - todo
+In this section - we will create decentralized application using the Smart
+Contract from previous steps and very simple javascript frontend application.
+We will run this application server.
+This will allow us to create User
+Interface for the Smart Contract that we just created and sell ticket to
+our event.

 ### Setting up your DApp directory
 Create new `app/` directory in your project root which will contain main app